paqtteam/prosemirror-sync/README.md

   initial version and all local changes as steps.
 - If multiple clients create the same document, it will fail if they submit different initial content.
-- Note: if you don't open that document (`useTipTapSync`) while online, it won't sync.
+- Note: if you don't open that document (`useTiptapSync`) while online, it won't sync.

 <!-- END: Include on https://convex.dev/components -->